jakekara/jakekara.github.io/_posts/2025-01-29-ip-change-email.markdown

 from the last time it checked, it prints the new IP and exits with an error code, causing the Synology to send me the entire output, which includes the new IP.

+If the IP hasn't changed the program exits normally and no email is sent.
+Pretty handy.

 ```bash
 set -e